sier2/sier2-tutorial/docs/source/tutorials/tutorial_0.rst

     a1_block = AddOne()

-    # Prime the block with some input, then execute it.
+    # Give the input parameter a value, then execute the block.
     #
     a1_block.in_a = 3
     a1_block.execute()